vdesabou/kafka-docker-playground/poc-setups/postgres-debezium-ksql-jdbc-sqlserver/README.md

 ## Setup
 Have docker running and enter `./start.sh`
 This will start up the docker images, set up the connectors pipeline and insert some example data into the source database.
 After a few seconds, the CDC messages will be processed and corresponding lines will be inserted into the sink database.
-You can cross-check the connect log via `docker logs connect` and/or look at the intermediate topics and streams.
+Have a look at the connect log via `docker logs connect` and/or look at the intermediate topics and streams to see what is happening in the background.

 ## Checking the output / intermediate messages
 * You can cross-check ksqldb and topics in C3 on `localhost:9021`